 In the morning, the kids are so excited about tubing, they’re ready to go before I’ve had my first coffee!
 Somehow, I get them to sit down and eat breakfast before we hit the road.

 Deer with fluffy winter coats are hanging out on the side of the ski hill road, so we go slowly up the switchbacks.
 We’ve seen bighorn sheep and bears on this road too!
 It’s a short drive though, so before we know it, we’re at Mount Norquay’s upper parking lot.
-We check in to Norquay’s Tube Park (tip: If you have season’s passes with the proof of vaccination sticker, you can check in quicker), grab tubes, and ride the magic carpet to the top of the hill.
+We check in to Norquay’s Tube Park, grab tubes, and ride the magic carpet to the top of the hill.

 Screams and peals of laughter echo across the mountain while riders fly down the hill.
 You can get going pretty fast on Alberta’s longest tubing lanes (over 50 km/hr!), and for added excitement, you can get a spin!
 Tip: For more spins, ride solo; for a faster ride, go as a group.